Understanding the Basics of Current Transformers

 Bar type CTs have a solid conductor bar.
 The bar serves as the primary winding, offering low resistance.

-Both types are used in high precision and high current environments.
+Users employ both types in high precision and high current environments.
 Their robust design ensures long-term operation.

 Toroidal Current Transformers